ANCPLabOldenburg/ancpbids_documentation/query/advanced.md

 ```
 ````

-The parameters that you can manipulate strongly depend on the dataset.
-Every entity defined in your data can be a parameter of the `get()` function.

 Now we can also **not** specify certain parameters in our query to **broaden** our query.
-For example, if we don’t specify the 'sub' parameter, we will receive a list containing all the specified filepaths for all subjects, not only subject 009.
+For example, if we don’t specify the ´sub´ parameter, we will receive a list containing all the specified filepaths for all subjects, not only subject 009.

 ````{tab-set}